albel727/awesomewm_gnome_menu/README.md

 # Synopsis
 * Install the [gnome-menus] (GMenu-3.0) and (optionally) Gtk-3.0 libraries.
 * Install this library into somewhere, where `awesomewm` can pick it up, e.g. into the `~/.config/awesome/gnome_menu/` directory.
+* Make sure that you have an XDG Menu file at `/etc/xdg/menus/applications.menu` or `~/.config/menus/applications.menu`.
 * Modify your `rc.lua` as follows.

 ```lua